patchen0518/AutoAgent/README.md

 <span id='start-with-cli-mode'/>

 ### Start with CLI Mode
-Just run the following command to start the CLI mode. (use shell script `cd path/to/MetaChain && sh playground/cli/metachain_cli.sh`)
+Just run the following command to start the CLI mode. (use shell script `cd path/to/MetaChain && sh playground/cli/metachain_cli.sh`).
+The `COMPLETION_MODEL` is the name of the LLM you want to use.
+Note that we use [LiteLLM](https://github.com/BerriAI/litellm) as the LLM wrapper, so you should set the `COMPLETION_MODEL` according to the [LiteLLM](https://github.com/BerriAI/litellm) documentation.

 ```bash
 current_dir=$(dirname "$(readlink -f "$0")")